couchbaselabs/docs-ng/content/couchbase-elastic-search/indexing-and-querying-data.markdown

     ![](images/elastic_get_doc.png)

-Elasticsearch supports more complex queries using their REST-API; for instance you can search the beer database for a style 'lambic' and for 'blueberry' in the description.
+Elasticsearch supports more complex queries using their REST API; for instance you can search the beer database for a style 'lambic' and for 'blueberry' in the description.
 In this case you send a HTTP POST request.
 The JSON request will appear as follows: